lazerwalker/tinsel/README.md

 Make sure you are using Twine 2.
 Either the web-based or downloadable versions will work, but you need to be using Twine 2; Twine 1 is not currently supported.

-From the Twine 2 story select screen, add a story format, and point it to the url `http://github.com/lazerwalker/tinsel-twison/raw/master/dist/format.js`.
+From the Twine 2 story select screen, add a story format (click the "Formats" button on the right, then "Add a story format".
+Enter the url `http://lazerwalker.com/tinsel-twison/format.js`.

 From within your story, set its story format to Tinsel.
+You can do this by clicking the bottom toolbar item with the name of your story, and then selecting "Change Story Format".

-Now, choosing "Play" will give you a Tinsel-compatible JSON file you can copy and paste straight into the Tinsel web editor at http://maketinsel.com.
+From here on out, choosing "Play" from within the story editor will give you a Tinsel-compatible JSON file you can copy and paste straight into the Tinsel web editor at http://maketinsel.com.

 Once you've done that, you'll be able to play your story on an actual telephone by following the instructions in the "Conneting to Twilio" section below.